AshwinCarvalho999/Budget-App/README.md

 # 📖 Budget App <a name="about-project"></a>

-**Budget App** Ruby on Rails mobile layout project for tracking expenses for a user according to categories.
-This project was built to satisfy the Microverse Module 5 capstone and is MIT Licensed.
+**Budget App** Ruby on Rails mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>